Download Renaissance Medicine Worksheets

 The main factor that contributed to Renaissance medicine was increased anatomical knowledge.
 Societies eased the cultural and legal restrictions that had been put on dissecting cadavers.
-This allowed physicians to carry out many anatomical studies, making them make a lot of new discoveries on the human anatomy.
+This allowed physicians to carry out many anatomical studies, making a lot of new discoveries on the human anatomy.

 Armed with a much better understanding of the human anatomy, doctors and physicians were able to get rid of old medical techniques that harmed the body rather than cured it.
-Such harmful medical procedures included bloodletting, which involved the draining of blood from someone’s vein to “rebalance” the body humors.
+Such harmful medical procedures included bloodletting, which involved the draining of blood from someone’s vein to “rebalance” the body humours.

 Knowledge from the Middle East

 Another important aspect of Renaissance medicine was the transmission of medical knowledge from the Middle East.
 Scholars from the Islamic world had made some important advancements in disease and injury treatment.
 Some of this knowledge was transmitted to Europe during the collapse of the Islamic dominion when some Muslim scholars fled to Europe.

 The Crusaders were impressed by the advanced medical techniques that were being used by Islamic doctors to treat diseases.
 When the Crusaders returned to Europe, they brought this knowledge back home.
 Physicians in Europe were thus able to scrutinise how the body worked and refine their knowledge of human anatomy.